 There are few people on earth who can say that they've stood on the spot where all roads lead south, and an expedition cruise to the North Pole is a true collector's item.
 You'll need an icebreaker to get here, and for many years only option was the Russian nuclear icebreaker 50 Years of Victory, formerly chartered by Quark Expeditions, although no longer due to the sanctions imposed on Russia because of the war in Ukraine.

-This has all change however with the launch of Ponant's revolutionary hybrid-powered icebreaker, Le Commandant Charcot, in 2021, set to offer a level of luxury hitherto unheard of as she explores some of the most remote and barely explored corners of the polar regions.
+This has all changed however with the launch of Ponant's revolutionary hybrid-powered icebreaker, Le Commandant Charcot, in 2021, offering a level of luxury hitherto unheard of as she explores some of the most remote and barely explored corners of the polar regions.

 A voyage to the North Pole doesn't come cheap, with fares reflecting the unique challenges of travel to the literal ends of the earth.
 There is no land at the North Pole, but you'll get the chance to step out onto the thick sea ice and get some great photos.
 You will also spot some wildlife along the way, but really this voyage is all about joining that elite club of polar pioneers.